Shubham-Kumar-2000/protocol-registry/README.md

 ```
 ##### Alternative 2

-Use can use base64 encrytion to transmit data and decode it there.
+Use can use base64 encryption to transmit data and decode it there.

 ```js
 const encode = (str) => Buffer.from(str).toString('base64');